MatthewEppelsheimer/ng-business-logic-central/README.md

 ### Including in your application ###

-1. Include this module in your Angular 6.x or later project with `npm install --save 'business-logic-central'`.
+1. Include this module in your Angular 6.x or later project with `npm install --save 'ng-business-logic-central'`.
 2. Where needed in your application's code, import the following from the module:

 ```typescript